leannewongco/journal/lwcojournal.md

 - [Blog] Start working on new lightweight layout of the LWCO homepage.

 ## 18 July 2021, Sunday
-- [SSO Course] Sent thank you email + core web vitals guide attachment to the people who showed up for Live Training.
+- [SSO-LT1] Sent thank you email + core web vitals guide attachment to the people who showed up for Live Training.
 Created a tag manually and added the people who showed up Live - identified those people from the ones who commented.
- - [SSO Course] Prepare broadcast email for the replay to all subscribers.
+ - [SSO-LT1] Prepare broadcast email for the replay to all subscribers.
+ - [SSO-LT1] Created a 'Live Training Notes 2021' on Evernote to write down the Live Training Outcome and Reflections.

+## 19 July 2021, Monday
+- [SSO] Video Screenshare: Prepare script + run through of the Site Speed Optimization course curriculum and core web vitals course curriculum on teachable.
+A look behind the program and what you'll be getting in the upcoming course launch in August.
+- [SSO-Email-Launch-Sequences] Draft skeleton of the launch email sequences for August.